UtrechtUniversity/galaxy-tools-ibridges/README.md

               label: Data Access Password
               type: secret
               required: True
+            - name: env
+              label: Config
+              required: True
+              type: text
 ```

-This will create a section `Your YODA account` with inputs for _Username_ and _Data Access Password_ in the Galaxy user profile, in which users can store their credentials for accessing the appropriate iRODS/YODA instance.
+This will create a section `Your iRODS account` with inputs for _Username_, _Data Access Password_, and _Config_ in the Galaxy user profile, in which users can store their credentials for accessing the appropriate iRODS instance.

 ### Changes to `tool_conf.xml`
 Add the tools to an appropriate section in the `config/tool_conf.xml`: